SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

-Mutations in several genes can cause myofibrillar myopathy.
-These genes provide instructions for making proteins that play important roles in muscle fibers.
-Within muscle fibers, these proteins are involved in the assembly of structures called sarcomeres.
-Sarcomeres are necessary for muscles to tense (contract).
-The proteins associated with myofibrillar myopathy are normally active on rod-like structures within the sarcomere called Z-discs.
-Z-discs link neighboring sarcomeres together to form myofibrils, the basic unit of muscle fibers.
-The linking of sarcomeres and formation of myofibrils provide strength for muscle fibers during repeated muscle contraction and relaxation.
+Variants (also called mutations) in several genes can cause myofibrillar myopathy.
+These genes provide instructions for making proteins that play an important role in muscle contraction.
+Within muscle fibers, structures called sarcomeres generate the force needed for muscles to contract.
+Structures called Z-discs link neighboring sarcomeres together to form myofibrils, which are the basic units of muscle fibers.
+The organization of sarcomeres and myofibrils provides the strength and stability that is needed during repeated cycles of muscle contraction and relaxation.
+Many of the genes that are associated with myofibrillar myopathy provide instructions for making proteins that are involved in the function of Z-discs.

 Learn more about the genes associated with Myofibrillar myopathy